 Gently stir in the Parmesan cheese, the remaining 1 teaspoon butter, and the asparagus.
 Add salt and pepper to taste.
 Add additional stock or liquid from asparagus if it needs to be moistened.
 Serve immediately.

 - Asparagus: Varies wildly in price and condition in most areas of the country.
 At it’s best in the spring, the price drops to around $1.99 a bunch.
 I have seen it once for $1.49 a bunch one time in the past few years and that was several weeks ago.
 I find the fresh so much better than the frozen, I don’t ever buy it any other way.
-This week, I’ll pay $2.29 a bunch.
+If Asparagus is not at a great price, use something else…peas, perhaps.

 - Olive Oil: If you’ve been reading my blog, you should have the olive oil info down by now, but just in case: Buy small bottles with coupons when they are on sale.
 Look for two for one sales and use a coupon on each bottle if your store allows it, and definitely use it on you store’s double coupon days if you have them.
 I plan on paying about 8 cents an ounce.
 You can find coupons often on coupons sites, manufacturer sites and even on hang tags for pasta in your store.
 Cost: 16 cents.